Simply LaKita

 Notes

-• If not using a cast iron skillet, use a deep dish pie plate, a 2-quart casserole dish, or a large oven-safe skillet.
+• If not using cast iron, bake in a deep-dish pie plate, a 2-quart casserole, or any large oven-safe skillet.

-• Use a frozen mixture of peas and carrots in the pie filling.
-Add the frozen vegetable and no need to allow them to thaw.
+• Add the frozen peas and carrots straight from the freezer, no need to thaw.

 Calories: 494kcalCarbohydrates: 29gProtein: 25gFat: 31gSaturated Fat: 12gPolyunsaturated Fat: 3gMonounsaturated Fat: 13gTrans Fat: 0.01gCholesterol: 110mgSodium: 474mgPotassium: 528mgFiber: 2gSugar: 3gVitamin A: 2221IUVitamin C: 5mgCalcium: 50mgIron: 2mg